ivyla/flutterstringprocessor/README.md

   <ul>
     <li> Users can select a word by tapping on it to highlight, and tap again to reveal a definition. </li>
-  <li> Users can unselect a highlighted word by tapping it or holding on the word. </li>
+  <li> Users can unselect a highlighted word by tapping it again or holding on the word. </li>
     </ul>

 <p> Future implementations would include saving certain words and writing to the database, hearing pronounciations, and being able to select from a list of multiple strings to read beforehand. </p>